gd1808/team-project-2188-swen-261-01-b/docs/DesignDoc.md

 ### Roadmap of Enhancements

 Replay Mode: Game can be saved by a user and reviewed at a later date.
-Spectator Mode: Other players mey view an on-going game that they are not participating in.
+Spectator Mode: Other players may view an on-going game that they are not participating in.

 ## Application Domain